Frequently Asked Questions

 - Certain expenses required for special needs students

-As of December 2019, 529 savings can also be used for payment for fees, books, supplies, and equipment requires for apprenticeship on-the-job training and classroom instruction as well as to pay for a qualified education loan of up to $10,000 lifetime maximum for your beneficiary or their sibling.
+As of December 2019, 529 savings can also be used for payment for fees, books, supplies, and equipment required for apprenticeship on-the-job training and classroom instruction as well as to pay for a qualified education loan of up to $10,000 lifetime maximum for your beneficiary or their sibling.

 Depending on your state of residence, families may have to pay state income taxes on K-12 distributions.
 Consult your tax professional for more information.